-#3 Alopecia universalis
+#3 Alopecia Universalis

-Till now, we have talked about two different types of alopecia hair loss conditions and showed their pictures along with possible reasons and treatments.
+Till now, we have talked about two different types of alopecia hair loss conditions and shown their pictures along with possible reasons and treatments.
 The next alopecia hair loss type we are going to talk about is unlike already discussed conditions.